 4. Zaru soba

-Soba noodles are made from buckwheat, giving them a characteristic nutty flavor and dark brown color.
+Soba noodles are made from buckwheat, giving them their characteristic nutty flavor and dark brown color.
 They are frequently served in a hot broth, but this may contain dashi if you’re not in a vegetarian restaurant.
 Zaru soba, on the other hand, is served cold with a dipping sauce on the side – which you can avoid in favor of soy sauce.

 5. Vegetarian sushi